practicusai/app/docs/advanced.md

 Rename_Column(Col[current name] to Col[new name])
 ```

-Will rename a column. ai2table will only analyze top n rows to detect potential renames and can miss some of them in complex cases.
+Will rename a column.
+Practicus AI will only analyze top n rows to detect potential renames and can miss some of them in complex cases.
 Please feel free to manually detect these and add them to the .dp file.

 Example: